mj-xmr/SolOptXMR/docs/safety.md

 In the case of calcium batteries, their conservation involves refilling their cell(s) with a tiny dose of distilled water.
 The reason for this requirement is that as the batteries' internal temperature rises, the electrolyte evaporates.
 In order to refill the electrolyte, one of the screws on top of the battery has to be unscrewed.
-**Before staring to unscrew the screwes put on protective googles**.
+**Before staring to unscrew the screws put on protective googles**.
 The reason for this is, that depending on how much cumulative overheats the batteries had to experience, so will be the built up pressure inside.
 This pressure will find its way out as soon as you start unscrewing the battery.
 At the same time the air will typically contain traces of the electrolyte, that can be dangerous to your health.